Beep Painting Residencies 2018

 Sophie Harding’s jarring portraits are focused around the human condition – psychology and conflicts of the mind.
 The artist challenges the conventional ideas of portraiture by obscuring the identity of the subject rather than depicting it.
 Facial recognition is difficult as the artist explores notions of identity, fragility and absence.

-Dylan Williams documents everyday life through daily walks and the constant observing of his surroundings which trigger his energetic and lively paintings.
+Dylan Williams documents everyday life through daily walks and the constant observing of his surroundings that trigger his energetic and lively paintings.
 Inspired by the landscapes of the old masters, William’s dense hurried lines also echo painters such as Leon Kossoff and John Virtue.
-Like Virtue, Dylan Williams eschews colour as an unnecessary distraction.

-Artists’ residencies take place at the elysium Orchard St studios throughout June & July before continuing at elysium gallery culminating in their exhibition as a part of this year’s Beep Painting Biennial.
+Artists’ residencies took place at the elysium Orchard St studios throughout June & July before continuing at elysium gallery culminating in their exhibition ‘Paint to the Teeth Bone’ as a part of this year’s Beep Painting Biennial.